ACROSS ILLINOIS (RAIL) NORTH

 that can be very bumpy, there are plenty of drinking

-fountains along it and it is very easy to follow because
+fountains along it and the path is very easy to follow

 the on road and on path options will stop at the same

-rest stop in Glen Ellyn and are very close to each other.
+rest stops in Warrenville and Berkeley and are very close

-over each other in numerous places and as a result the
+over each other in numerous places and because of this

 on road map sets to avoid confusion.

-Prairie Path becomes paved and all cyclists will follow
+Prairie Path becomes paved and all participants will

 lack of vehicular